exercism/awk/HOWTO-port-an-exercise.md

 # HOWTO: Port a practice exercises from another track

 The AWK track is a close sibling to the bash track.
 It's sensible to use bash as a template for creating new AWK practice exercises.

 I'm going to assume you know how to do the git stuff.
-If you need help with it, post in the Slack [#maintaining-awk][slack] channel.
+If you need help with it, post on [the Discord #programming][discord-programming] channel.
 You'll need to fork the `exercism/awk` and `exercism/bash` repos.

 Here's a step-by-step procedure to port the **_foo-bar_** exercise:

-1. create an issue in [exercism/awk][github] claiming this exercise for yourself.
+1. Create an issue in [exercism/awk][github] claiming this exercise for yourself.
-    - add the labels: `x:action/create`, `x:module/practice-exercise`,
+    - Add the labels: `x:action/create`, `x:module/practice-exercise`,
-      `x:status/claimed`, `x:type/content`
+      `x:status/claimed`, `x:type/content`.
-    - assign it to yourself.
+    - Assign it to yourself.
-1. follow along with these steps to create the exercise:
+1. Follow along with these steps to create the exercise:
     ```sh
     # set the exercise you are working on:
     exercise=foo-bar